-MOUNTING - The Monitor housing should be mounted on a wall or post near the sensors.
+MOUNTING - The Monitor housing should be mounted on a wall or post nearby the sensors.
 Use the enclosed template to mark screw holes for mounting the enclosure.
-Set the Monitor over the top screw with the 'keyhole' then secure with screws in the lower holes.
+Set the Monitor over the top screw with the "keyhole" then secure with screws in the lower holes.
 Run sensor wires through the strain relief fittings on the bottom of the Monitor.
 Tighten the gland on the fitting to compress the rubber insert to secure the wires and weather-proof the enclosure.
 The Monitor can be located some distance from the sensors to facilitate access.
 See sensor wiring recommendations below.
+If using the Quick Disconnect version, attach the field sensor wires to the wire tail from the connector using waterproof wire splices.
 Be careful to follow the wire markings to be sure the sensor wires are attached to their corresponding terminals.
+The quick disconnect fittings will twist apart for easy removal.

-SENSOR WIRE LENGTHS - Additional wire can be added to the sensors for long distances.
+SENSOR WIRING - Additional wire can be added to the sensors for long distances.
 Please adhere to the following wire size recommendations when adding wire: